MetaMask/core/README.md

 ## Modules

-This is a monorepo that houses the following packages.
-Please refer to the READMEs for these packages for installation and usage instructions:
+This repo houses the following packages, which you can examine for installation and usage instructions:

 - [`@metamask/address-book-controller`](packages/address-book-controller)
 - [`@metamask/announcement-controller`](packages/announcement-controller)